All costs when buying a property (real estate) in Croatia

-The price of verifying the original contract is ~40 kuna.
-The price of verifying each copy of the contract is ~20 kuna.
+The price of verifying the original contract is ~5 euro, and each copy is ~3 euro.

 View our guide to the biggest banks and their services in Croatia here.

-If you are not obtaining a bank loan in Croatia, you do not have to go through the solemnization step.
-You will still have to obtain notarized copies of your contracts per the list at the beginning of this section.
+If you don’t obtain a bank loan in Croatia, you do not have to go through a solemnization but still must obtain notarized copies of your contracts per our list.

 Any non-Croatian citizen must have an official court translator present at the notary public.
 This is a legal requirement to ensure you understand what you are signing.

-They will go through all of the documents with you and explain what they say in your native language.
-This cost can vary a little, but is usually about 1.500 to 2.500 kuna.
+A court translator will go through all documents with you and explain them in your native language.
+This cost varies slightly but is usually about 200 to 330 euro.

-Whenever a property transfers ownership, the new owner must pay a property transfer tax called “porez na promet nekretnina” if the seller already didn’t pay PDV on the property.
-This is mandatory for all property owners regardless of how the property was acquired (purchase, inheritance, etc.).
-The tax rate is 3% of the market value of the property at the time of its acquisition.
+Whenever a property transfers ownership, a new owner must pay a porez na promet nekretnina (property transfer tax) if a seller didn’t pay PDV on the property.
+This is mandatory for all property owners regardless of the way of acquiring a property (purchase, inheritance, etc.).
+The rate is 3% of a property’s market value at the time of its acquisition.

-- They sell, give or transfer an ownership on buildings or their parts and the land on which they were built if these buildings or their parts were inhabited or used for less than 2 years
+- Buildings or their parts and the land on which they were built if these buildings or their parts were inhabited/used for less than 2 years

-- Protected tenants who buy residential buildings or apartments in which they live on the basis of a rental contract
+- Protected tenants who buy residential buildings or apartments where they live based on a rental contract

-- Citizens who buy residential buildings or apartments (including land) on which they had occupancy rights or with the consent of the occupancy right holder according to regulations that define selling of apartments that have occupancy rights.
-The same applies to protected tenants who buy residential buildings or apartments in which they live on the basis of a rental contract
+- Residents who buy residential buildings or apartments (including land) on which they had occupancy rights or with the consent of the occupancy right holder according to regulations that define selling apartments with occupancy rights (same applies to protected tenants buying residential buildings or apartments where they live based on a rental contract)

-Property transfer tax incurred after January 1, 2017 must be reported by:
+Property transfer taxes incurred after January 1, 2017 must be reported by: